1996scarlet/LpmsB-Android/README.md

 ## Cautions
 > 0. Please give this app bluetooth permission
-> 1. You may need to pair Lpms-B before open he app
+> 1. You may need to pair Lpms-B before open the app

 ## Flask Server Example